MongoDBAtlas/QE/README.md

 ### Explicit encryption

-Because community edition does not support auto encryption (does support auto decryption though), applications must perform explicit encryption in and of themselves when inserting and querying.
+Because community edition does not support auto encryption (does support auto decryption though), applications must perform explicit encryption in and of themselves when **inserting and querying**.

 #### `explicitEncrypt_insertOne_noEnc.js`

 - runs `insertOne` through an explicit encrypt client
+  **note**: the app handles plain data and data is stored without encryption
 - a crypt-ignorant client reads and confirms that fields are plain data

 #### `explicitEncrypt_insertOne.js`

 - application explicity encrypts fields using cryptlib and adds(`insertOne`)
+  **note**: Imagine how **tedious and risky** it would be for the app to have to encrypt data for itself at every corner of insert ops.
+It will end up with code bloating and maintenance hell.
 - a non-crypto client reads and confirms that fields are properly encrypted

 #### `explicitEncrypt_findOne_noEnc.js`